1691

-September 3: Sinking of HMS Coronation and HMS Harwich kills 900 English Navy sailors at Plymouth Sound.
+September 3: Sinking of HMS Coronation and HMS Harwich kills 900 Royal Navy personnel at Plymouth Sound.

 August 12: Holy Roman Empire and allies defeat the Ottoman Empire at the Battle of Slankamen (now in Serbia) and 25,000 Turks are killed.

 July 12: Army of King William III defeats supporters of former King James II at the Battle of Aughrim.